How To Insure a Car With a Rebuilt or Salvage Title

 Best car insurance companies for rebuilt title cars

 Because insurance for a rebuilt title car is not a standard policy, you usually need to call to get a quote.
-And even if an insurer offers this type of policy, whether or not they will insure a rebuilt car is typically determined on a case-by-case basis depending on the car's damage history and the repairs that have been made.
+And even if an insurance company offers this type of policy, you might not be able to get coverage.
+Each policy is determined on a case-by-case basis, depending on the car's damage history and the repairs that have been made.

 What is a salvage title?

-The level of damage for a car to be considered a total loss varies by state and auto insurer, but it's typically between 60% to 90% of the car's value.
+The level of damage for a car to be considered a total loss differs by state and insurance company, but it's typically between 60% to 90% of the car's value.

 For example, in Oregon, the threshold is 80%, whereas it's 100% in Texas.
 Your insurance company typically declares whether the car is a total loss.

-Once a vehicle is declared a total loss, it will be issued a salvage certificate, which means that the vehicle cannot be registered or driven on public roads.
+Once a vehicle is declared a total loss, it gets a salvage certificate, which means that the vehicle cannot be registered or driven on public roads.

 - After getting a salvage title, insurance companies auction off the vehicle to rebuilders or salvage yards.